 First, it’s not easy to burn calories given the time and effort you’ll need to exercise off those additional pounds.
 For example, a 1000-calorie burger will require running for 60 minutes at eight miles per hour for a 200-pound person to work it off.
 It’s much easier not to eat the burger.

-Second, if you put junk in there and sweat out to burn it off, where is the question of nutrition?
+Second, if you put junk in there and sweat out to burn off the extra calories, where is the question of nutrition?
 There will be no space for adequately nutritious food in your stomach if you fill it up with empty calories.
 Lose weight the smart way and not the hard way.

 Enjoying your new healthy lifestyle would make it less of a fight.
 If you feel you are always battling with cravings and exercise schedule, it means you haven’t discovered enjoyable ways to be fit and healthy.
 Give in to cravings once a week and remember to get right back on track the next day.
 Find what kind of workout fits your schedule and lifestyle.
 Read these 7 ways to stay fit without trying too hard.

 If all of a sudden, you stop your body from eating what you’ve been eating throughout your life, it’s sure to rebel.
 A better way is to list down healthier versions of your favorites and also prepare a list of “cheat meals” you can allow yourself once a week.
 Here are 5 simple ways to make a diet plan work.